winitzki/scall/tutorial/programming_dhall.md

 `GFix F → ∀(r : Type) → (F r → r) → r`

-Note that this type is a function from an existential type in `GFix F`.
+Note that this type is a function from an existential type, which is used to define `GFix F`.
-Function types of that kind are equivalent to simpler function types (see the section "Functions of existential types" above):
+Function types of that kind are equivalent to simpler function types (see the section "Functions of existential types"):

 ```dhall
 GFix F → Q      -- Symbolic derivation.